AqwamCreates/DataPredict/docs/Overview/SavingAndLoadingModelParameters.md

 1. Storing it to DataStores.

 2. Print out the matrices using printPortableMatrix() from MatrixL / Aqwam's Matrix Library and copy paste the text to a new text file.
-Don't forget to remove the unncessary lines produced by the console.
+Don't forget to remove the unncessary lines and characters produced by the console.

 # Loading